pranavkrish04/tourpran.ninja/_posts/2021-05-24-return2libcpwntrain.md

 #### Exploit Idea:

-Our aim right now, is to leak an address in the libc (shared library).
-The reason is because we are not given any helper funciton in our program to get a shell, so we use the function in the libc called system with arguments "/bin/sh" to get a shell.
+* Our aim right now is to leak an address in the libc (shared library).
+Since ASLR will randomise the library we cant access the libc function with same address all the time.

-&#8594; We can use the puts function since its already called by our program, so the GOT of this function will be resolved ( real address pointing to libc will be filled ).
+* There is a function called system in the libc which will pop a shell if we give the address of `/bin/sh` as the parameter.

-&#8594; puts function takes one input which is the string to be printed.
-What if we can call puts with puts ?  :thinking:
+&#8594; We can use the puts function to call the got of puts, since its already called by our program, the GOT of this function will be resolved ( real address pointing to libc will be filled ).

 #### Pseudo code: